Thershna/ticket-booking-system/README.md

 ---

-## 🧪 Testing
+# 🧪 Testing

-### Customer Testing
+## Customer Testing

 1. Register a customer account.
 2. Login.
 3. Browse available events.
+4. Search or filter events.
-4. Open an event.
+5. Open an event.
-5. View event details.
+6. View event details.
-6. Select available seats.
+7. Select available seats.
-7. Hold the selected seats.
+8. Hold the selected seats.
-8. Confirm the booking.
+9. Confirm the booking.
+10. Verify the booking confirmation page.
+11. Verify the QR ticket.
+12. Download the QR ticket.
+13. Check the booking confirmation email.
-9. Open My Bookings.
+14. Open My Bookings.
-10. View booking details.
+15. View booking details.
-11. Cancel a booking if required.
+16. Cancel a booking if required.
-12. Test the waitlist when seats are unavailable.
+17. Test the waitlist when seats are unavailable.

-### Organiser Testing
+## Organiser Testing

 1. Login using the organiser account.
 2. Open the organiser dashboard.